Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation

-\item[(5)] The main droplet, D1, deviates from the symmetric steady-state morphology.
-This may be induced by interactions with neighboring droplets.
-In addition, strip-, ring-, and hole-like structures can be observed within the droplets, implying complex dynamical motions that are responsible for these patterns.
+\item The primary droplet, D1, exhibits localized departures from axial symmetry.
+This distortion is likely driven by hydrodynamical interactions with neighboring subclumps.
+Furthermore, detailed internal structures including linear ridges, rings, and cavities are resolved within the droplet bodies, suggesting the presence of complex internal gas dynamics responsible for these structural features.

-\item[(6)] The IVC component (with velocities from $-150$ to $-100~\mathrm{km~s^{-1}}$) presents a shell-like morphology aligned with the head of AC-III.
-The PV maps show no direct connection between the IVC and HVC components.
-However, indirect physical links, for example via large-scale perturbations in the WIM (e.g., density waves), cannot be excluded.
+\item An intermediate-velocity cloud (IVC) component, spanning velocities from $-150$ to $-100~\mathrm{km~s^{-1}}$, traces a distinct shell-like morphology that partially envelops the droplet head of AC-III.
+While position-velocity diagrams confirm the absence of a direct spectral bridge between the IVC and HVC phases, indirect physical coupling mediated by large-scale perturbations, compression zones, or density waves within the surrounding WIM medium cannot be excluded.

-\item[(7)] Within the framework of the Bernoulli equation, we present a schematic of ram-pressure–induced droplets.
-Under steady ram pressure, a droplet develops a parabolic morphology and an exponential density profile.
-Ram pressure also tends to drive neighboring droplets to merge.
-The turbulence of the external flow, due to the high Reynolds number, may induce density ridges on the droplet surface, giving rise to the observed strip-like structures.
-Internal fluid loops arise naturally in response to anisotropic pressures, such as droplet interactions, and form ring-like stable patterns that can persist over long timescales.
-These fluid loops may further stimulate secondary turbulence within the droplets. \end{itemize}
+\item Within the framework of the Bernoulli equation, we present a comprehensive physical model of ram-pressure–induced droplets.
+Under uniform ram pressure, a droplet naturally develops a parabolic boundary layer and an exponential density profile, while external drag tends to drive neighboring droplets to merge.
+Due to the high Reynolds number of the interaction, external turbulence triggers density fluctuations along the boundary layer and the middle symmetry axes, manifesting as the observed linear ridges.
+Finally, internal fluid loops arise in response to anisotropic external pressures and close-range droplet interactions, forming stable, long-lived ring-like configurations.
+These fluid loops can persist over prolonged timescales and drive secondary internal turbulence. \end{enumerate}

-Overall, HVC AC-III is entering the Galactic WIM layer and being sculpted by ram pressure into a droplet-like morphology.
-It provides a valuable case to study the dynamical evolution of HVCs and the physical properties of the ambient medium.
+Overall, we suggest that HVC AC-III is actively entering the disk-stratified Galactic WIM layer and being sculpted by external ram pressure into a droplet-like morphology.
+This complex provides an ideal laboratory for investigating structure formation, turbulence generation, and the multi-phase evolution of halo gas infalling toward the Galactic plane, while serving as a sensitive probe of the physical properties of the ambient circumgalactic medium.

 \begin{acknowledgement} We thank the FAST staff for their assistance during the observations.
-X.L. acknowledges support from the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB0800303. \end{acknowledgement}
+X.L. acknowledges support from the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB0800303.
+We thank the anonymous referee for their helpful comments and suggestions, which have strengthened this work. \end{acknowledgement}

 \begin{appendix}